mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 For example, `Tradeoff` starts with a histogram of score counts, but the issue is then to define bin width.
 If it’s too wide, the optimal cut-off may be lost inside a bin, resulting in a higher expected risk than we would have with thinner bins.
 Conversely, if the bins are too thin, some points will not be reliable - a usual problem when estimating continuous distributions from samples.

 Below, the blue (LLR) and green (ROC) estimates are built on very thin intervals.
 The blue curve goes up and down, i.e. it’s not a monotonous function of scores, and the green ROC curve has a steppy pattern, i.e. it’s not convex.
-Not only is the result visually unpleasant, it is also inefficient because it is possible to construct a threshold with lower fpr and/or higher tpr than any point below the ROC convex hull.
+Not only is the result visually unpleasant, it is also inefficient because it is possible to construct a threshold with lower fpr and/or higher tpr than any point below the ROC [convex hull](https://en.wikipedia.org/wiki/Convex_hull).

-It would be good to exclude non optimal thresholds right from the start to avoid wasting compute resources, which can be achieved with the PAV algorithm.
+It would be good to exclude non optimal thresholds to avoid wasting compute resources[^f2], which can be achieved with the PAV algorithm.
 Using PAV bins in `Tradeoff` results in the orange (LLR) and red (ROC) curves, which are guaranteed to be non-decreasing and convex, resp.
 For more information and some compelling examples, I would refer to T. Fawcett and A. Niculescu-Mizil (2007).

 {% include demo16-histVSpav-10.html %}